Suhas-Kalagotla/Suhas-Kalagotla/README.md

 - 👋 Hi, I’m @Suhas-Kalagotla
 - 👀 I’m interested in programming, software development
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on python based on machine learning
+- 💞️ I’m looking to collaborate on projects based on machine learning
 - 📫 How to reach me suhaskalagotla5@gmail.com

 <!---